 - Rest, ice, compression, and elevation (RICE): Resting a minor injury, wrapping it, elevating it, and applying ice packs for about 20 minutes at a time may help reduce symptoms.

 - Heat: Heat can sometimes help with injuries and muscle cramps.
-For extra relief, try alternating heat and cold packs.
+For extra relief, try alternating hot and cold packs.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs): Drugs known as NSAIDs, such as ibuprofen or aspirin, can help with pain due to muscle injuries, arthritis, and other common causes of cramps.

-Home remedies can also offer temporary relief when toe cramps are due to a serious underlying condition, although they will not cure the condition, and relying on home remedies alone may allow the disorder to progress and get worse.
-If the cramps last for more than a few days, it is best to see a doctor.
+Home remedies can also offer temporary relief when toe cramps are due to a serious underlying condition.
+However, they will not cure the condition, and relying on home remedies alone may allow the disorder to progress and get worse.
+If toe cramps last for more than a few days, it is best to see a doctor.

 A few simple strategies can reduce the risk of toe cramps.
 Tips for prevention include: